Working with families

 We worked with the Avenues Group to develop a framework about what staff need to know and do, to work well with families, to help adult social care employers to design or commission high quality training.

 The framework is still in a draft version.
 During February and March 2019, we want to consult with managers, staff, people who need care and support and families about the framework.
-Please read the framework and fill in this short survey by Monday 01 April 2019.
+Please read the framework and fill in this short survey.

 Working with families: what do your staff need to know and do?